 To make circumstances even more challenging, their current processes were deeply entrenched within the organization, and modernization would require buy-in from many different stakeholders.

 While undergoing digital transformation would be a massive undertaking for the organization, they could no longer put it off.
 By doing nothing, they were moving further away from meeting customer expectations, and putting future revenue at risk.
+In order to improve their B2B commerce potential they needed to take their business to the next level.

 The telco company partnered with Object Edge to optimize their marketing and sales operations, and we identified several key pain points: